Deconstructing the Soundtrack: A School of Sound Masterclass

 LARRY SIDER: Sound Changes the Image

-Larry Sider deconstructs the soundtrack showing how each component of sound expresses character, place and story.
+Larry Sider deconstructs the soundtrack, showing how each component of sound expresses character, place and story.
 He describes how the practical application of these concepts positions the audience in relation to the screen and the narrative.
-Larry is Director of the School of Sound, as well as an editor, sound designer and visiting lecturer at film schools in the UK and Europe.
-He was formerly Head of Post-Production at the National Film and Television School.
-Click here for full speaker profile.

 ANNABELLE PANGBORN: Giving the Film Back to the Audience

 In choosing whether to use music or sound, Annabelle Pangborn analyses how music responds directly to a film’s narrative to create atmosphere, expression and mood.
 She shows how music connects the audience to a film’s subtext, confronting the audience with the reality of their feelings.
-Annabelle is Head of Editing, Sound and Music at the National Film and Television School.
-She is also a composer and sound designer.
-Click here for full speaker profile.
+Annabelle trained as a musician and composer at the London College of Music and as a filmmaker at the Royal College of Art.
+She has worked extensively in film and television as a composer and sound designer on award winning drama, documentary, dance film and experimental animation.
+Collaborations have included work with Penny Woolcock, Sarah Turner, Beeban Kidron, Simon Pummell and most recently Ilya Khrzhanovskiy on his hugely ambitious film and arts project DAU.
+She has taught throughout Europe and the UK and was formerly Head of Editing, Sound and Music at the National Film & Television School, UK.
+She is currently Director of the Northern Film School, Leeds.

 Case Studies and Q&A